The Archive at LetterWest & Typographics

 In July, we announced the surprising — but ultimately opportune — news that Letterform Archive needs a new home.
 We asked for your help, and you delivered.
 Over 300 donors from at least 15 countries supported our move campaign.
 With matching pledges from Emigre and an anonymous donor, we crossed the midway mark of our $200,000 goal.

-Here’s a peek at what our charter members should expect in their mailboxes in a few weeks — and how the design came together, thanks to Design is Play and Dependable Letterpress.
+Here’s a peek at what’s on its way to our charter members — and how the design came together, thanks to Design is Play and Dependable Letterpress.

 In the first of our new series of volunteer journals, Bethany Qualls recounts her experience sorting and listing the Paul Rand collection and how it changed the way she sees design.